Shahzad-Ali-Balti/GYM-Website-for-Beginners/README.md

 In first folder('Resources'), You will find two Sub_files .First one is CSS File ('Style.CSS') and The second one is image file which contains all images used in the Project.

-So,open The HTML FIle and Follow the Code.
+So,open the HTML File and follow the code.

-Okay Thanks,Have Fun.
+Okay Thanks,have Fun.